discordjs/guide/guide/sharding/extended.md

     _roles: [] } ]
 ```

-While this result isnt *necessarily* bad or incorrect, it's simply a raw object that got `JSON.parse()`'d and `JSON.stringify()`'d over, so all of the circular references are gone.
+While this result isn't *necessarily* bad or incorrect, it's simply a raw object that got `JSON.parse()`'d and `JSON.stringify()`'d over, so all of the circular references are gone.
 More importantly, The object is no longer a true <branch version="11.x" inline>`Emoji`</branch><branch version="12.x" inline>`GuildEmoji`</branch> object as provided by discord.js.
 This means none of the convenience methods usually provided to you are available.
 If this is not a concern to you, then you can effectively skip the rest of this section.
 However, this is a tutorial, so it should be covered regardless!
 Let's remedy this issue, shall we?

 <branch version="11.x">